Makhdoom Ali Mahimi

-Makhdoom Ali Mahimi Shafi'i (1372–1431 A.D) was a saint and scholar of international repute.
+Makhdoom Ali Mahimi Shafi'i (1372–1431 C.E) was a saint and scholar of international repute.
 He lived during the time of the Tughlaq dynasty and that of Sultan Ahmed Shah of Gujarat, and was married to the Sultan's sister.
 He is widely acknowledged for his scholarly treatises, liberal views and humanist ideals.
 Mahimi was born into a family of Arab travelers from Iraq who had settled down on the island of Mahim known as Nawayath, one of the seven islands that later formed the city of Bombay (now Mumbai).